 Potential causes of bacterial forms of prostatitis include:

-Your healthcare provider will assess your symptoms and perform a physical exam.
+Your healthcare provider will assess your symptoms and do a physical exam.

 Less invasive tests for prostatitis may include: